2024mt12104/Flutter_Back4App/README.md

-# 📝 Flutter Notes App with Authentication
+# 📝 Flutter Notes App with Authentication - A Project by [Ajeesh K Rajan](2024mt12104@wilp.bits-pilani.ac.in)

 A full-featured Flutter notes application with user authentication and cloud database integration using Back4App (Parse Server).
+This project is done as an assignment per Cross Platform Application Development <-> Mentored by [Chandan R N](chandanrn@wilp.bits-pilani.ac.in)

 ## 🎯 Project Overview